PDPA · Singapore

 Q70.
 A risk has low likelihood but catastrophic impact (e.g., mass exposure of sensitive health data).
 The most prudent treatment is usually to:

-A Accept it because likelihood is low
+C Accept it because likelihood is low

-B Apply strong mitigating controls and/or transfer mechanisms given the severe impact
+D Apply strong mitigating controls and/or transfer mechanisms given the severe impact

 Q71.
 An organisation relies on a cloud vendor's security but never reviews the vendor's controls or contract terms.
 The key risk-management failing is:

-A Over-documentation
+B Over-documentation

-B Inadequate third-party oversight / failure to verify and contractually bind the intermediary
+C Inadequate third-party oversight / failure to verify and contractually bind the intermediary

-C Too much encryption
+D Too much encryption

 Q72.
 “Inherent risk” differs from “residual risk” in that inherent risk is: